Sabine had gone to the restroom after Tracy’s lecture.

-Sabine had identified as a woman for a while.
-It was a conscious decision when Sabine was a teenager, but as Sabine got to know the Divise in the city while they were in college and as they met other genderqueer and transgender human beings (with whom they shared half their DNA), Sabine realized all of the expectations and realities of “womanhood” fit them like an overlarge potato sack.
+Sabine had identified as a woman for a while but while they were in college and as they met other genderqueer and transgender people, Sabine realized all of the expectations and realities of “womanhood” fit them like an overlarge potato sack.
 Their existence was a testament to the anachronistic absurdity that cishet mediocrity was all we could hope for.

 Twenty minutes later, Sabine left the bathroom.

 Sabine scanned Terre for Melika.
 Sabine was grateful that their girlfriend was so tall.
 Sabine’s view of the world was almost crotch-level.
 Melika was their towering lady of arms.
 Sabine just wished Melika could see herself that way some days.

 Sabine felt bad about leaving Melika by herself, but Melika had insisted on coming even as Sabine had told them it would mostly just be an evening of politicking and schmoozing.
 Sabine loved Melika.
 They were so in love with Melika.
 They wished Melika knew she didn’t need her to push herself so hard.